XML RSS

 Gay Christian 101 - Spiritual Self-Defense For Gay Christians.

 There are four popular analogies which are used to validate Gay Relationships as blessed by God.
-Click here to examine these four popular analogies.

-Here is a real-life example of a prominent gay partnership in scripture - the amazing true love story of Jonathan and David is the greatest human love story in the Bible.
+The amazing true love story of Jonathan and David is the greatest human love story in the Bible.

 Jesus identified the sin of Sodom and it was not homosexuality.